 When you decide to purchase and consume pasture-raised meat, consider sourcing your product directly from the farmer, as the price of grass-fed/pasture-raised meat can steeply vary from grocery store to grocery store.
 It’s also beneficial to connect with or at least know of the farms your meat comes from and the farmers who are raising those animals for your consumption.

-Sourcing Tip: Grass Roots Coop is one of our favorite sources of sustainably-raised meats.
+Sourcing Tip: Grass Roots Coop is one of our favorite sources of sustainably raised meats.
 Grass Roots farmers use regenerative agriculture, which means they replenish the nutrients in the soil rather than deplete them.
-Their rotational grazing practices also improves our environment and slows climate change.
+Their rotational grazing practices also improve our environment and slows climate change.
 Using Grass Roots helps to take the guesswork out of finding farms that are “up to snuff” on their methods, you can learn more here.

 Nutritional Therapy Practitioner Tip: When making a switch to where you source quality, more nutrient-dense food, it’s just like picking up any new healthy habit!
 Low and slow wins the race, incorporate this into your life bit by bit so it becomes a sustainable lifestyle for you instead of a drain.
 You’ll feel better even by making small changes.